jmediatechnology/UnicodeCleaner/README.md

 In UTF-8 the character © is represented as: 11000010 : 10101001, hex: 0xC2 0xA9, dec: 194 : 169.\
 Instead of inserting 0xCE 0xA9 (Ω), 0xC3 0xAE 0xC2 0xA9 (Î©) was inserted.

+## How to solve the misinterpretations?
+In order to clean the misinterpretations the misinterpreted byte sequence must convert to intended byte sequence.

-The byte sequence in hex: 0xC3 0xAE 0xC2 0xA9 needs to be: 0xCE 0xA9.\
+The byte sequence (in hex): 0xC3 0xAE 0xC2 0xA9 needs to be: 0xCE 0xA9.\
 Thus Î© needs to be Ω.

 On the binary level, the byte sequence 11000011 : 10101110 : 11000010 : 10101001 must be converted to: 11001110 : 10101001.

-## How to solve the misinterpretations?
-In order to clean the misinterpretations the misinterpreted byte sequence must convert to intended byte sequence.
 This is possible with this algorithm.

 As an example, Î© needs to be Ω.